-- The newly constructed sPHENIX experiment at RHIC took first data in April 2023 and will run until 2025. - sPHENIX will enable a range of new and improved Cold QCD measurements during the 2024 polarized pp RHIC run: - o Transverse-momentum-dependent effects can be probed via the distribution of hadrons within a jet. - \circ Related higher-twist collinear effects can be probed via A_N in inclusive jet, direct photon, and meson - Such measurements will help further illuminate the spin structure of the nucleon.
+- The newly constructed sPHENIX experiment at RHIC took first data in April 2023 and will run until 2025. - sPHENIX will enable a range of new and improved Cold QCD measurements during the 2024 polarized pp - Transverse-momentum-dependent effects can be probed via the distribution of hadrons within a jet. \circ Related higher-twist collinear effects can be probed via A_N in inclusive jet and direct photon production. - Such measurements will help further illuminate the spin structure of the nucleon.

-References and Acknowledgements
+Acknowledgements